- M.A., University of Puget Sound

 Applied Euphonium Lessons

 Jason Gilliam is a native of Tacoma, Washington.
 He holds the Bachelor of Music and Master of Arts in Teaching form the University of Puget Sound in Tacoma, Washington, where he studied with Peter Ellefson, Ron Munson, and Steve Fissel.
-Jason currently holds the position of Lecturer of Euphonium and Trombone at the Pacific Lutheran University, and is also an Elementary School Music Teacher in the Steilacoom School District.
+Jason currently holds the position of Lecturer of Euphonium at the Pacific Lutheran University, and is also a Kindergarten teacher in the Steilacoom School District.

-Gilliam was the solo euphoniumist in the Tacoma Concert Band for over 20 years, and was a featured soloist in over 45 performances.
+Gilliam was the solo euphonium in the Tacoma Concert Band for over 20 years, and was a featured soloist in over 50 performances.
 In 2015, Jason was a featured soloist with the band on a tour of Spain.
 Jason also was soloist with the band on their 2007 tour of La Croix Valmer, France, and the 2011 tour of Prague, Salzburg, Vienna, and Budapest.
+He will be a featured soloist on this summer’s tour of Ireland and Scotland.

 Other performance credits include the Seattle Symphony, Tacoma Symphony, Auburn Symphony, The Tubadours, and the Northwest Mahler Festival Orchestra.

-Jason Gilliam is a Yamaha Performing Artist, and plays the Yamaha 842S euphonium and the 882GO Xeno tenor trombone.
+Jason Gilliam is a Buffet Crampon USA/Besson Performing Artist, and plays the Besson 2052 Prestige Euphonium.